stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 <dynamo0.3-psy-arg-intents>` section, the Fortran intent of LFRic
 :ref:`field <dynamo0.3-field>` objects is always ``in``.
 The field or scalar that has its data modified by a Built-in is marked in **bold**.

+.. note:: The field arguments in Built-ins are the derived types that
+          represent the :ref:`LFRic fields <dynamo0.3-field>`, however
+          mathematical operations are actually performed on the data of the *field proxies* (e.g. ``field1_proxy_data(:)``).
+PSyclone
+          issue #1149 will revisit the representation of declarations and computations in the descriptions of individual Built-ins.

 .. _dynamo0.3-api-built-ins-metadata: